parischap/configs/README.md

 `pnpm i` must be run first to install the `configs` package.

 When a package is built, you can push it to github.
-Upon creating a new release, two github workflows will automatically publish the package to npm if this is a public package (see github.workflows.publish.template.ts) and generate the documentation (see github.workflows.pages.template.ts).
+Upon creating a new release, two github workflows will automatically publish the package to npm if this is a public package (see github.workflows.publish.template.ts).
 For this to work, make sure in github:

 - to have read and write permissions under workflow in Settings/Actions/General.
 - to add the NPM_PUBLISH_TOKEN under Repository secrets in Settings/Secrets and variables/Actions